upfit/hello-upfit/README.md

 </div>

-Very tiny CLI to test the infrastrcture and make demos at [upfit.de](https://upfit.de)
+Very tiny web app to test the infrastructure and make demos at [upfit.de](https://upfit.de)

-`docker run -it upfit/hello-upfit`
+`docker run -p 8080:8080 -it upfit/hello-upfit`